IgorOlhovski/Drupal-Framework/README.txt

     * CSS file is organized by section and main selectors are already in place.
     * The administration section is stripped out of the default Garland theme.

-Framework is not intended to be used as is.
+Framework is not necessarily to be used as is.
 Please edit freely.

 >>> INSTALL to sites/all/themes